celesteOS/os-installer/README.md

 * Test the translation, commit and push the changes to your fork and create a merge request.
 Thank you!

 # Testing
-Clone the project with [GNOME Builder](https://gitlab.gnome.org/GNOME/gnome-builder) via `https://gitlab.gnome.org/p3732/os-installer.git` and run it (this will not make changes to your system).
+Clone the project with [GNOME Builder](https://apps.gnome.org/Builder/) via `https://gitlab.gnome.org/p3732/os-installer.git` and run it (this will not make changes to your system).

 ## Development Setup
-Install the following dependencies: `gnome-desktop gtk4 libadwaita libgweather python-yaml udisks vte`.
+Install the dependencies: `blueprint-compiler gnome-desktop gtk4 libadwaita libgweather python-yaml udisks vte`.
-Note that GTK4 compatible versions of `gnome-desktop` and `vte` are required.
-Then clone and install OS-Installer:
+Then clone and install:

 ```
 git clone --recursive https://gitlab.gnome.org/p3732/os-installer.git